Why is Gaining a Deeper Understanding of the Problem So Challenging?

 No knowledgeable, extensive pools of networks and allies:

-- The global industrial food animal production system is remarkably sophisticated, with numerous interwoven strands that criss-cross the globe while at the same time exhibiting peculiar local characteristics.
+- Global industrial food animal production and value chains are remarkably sophisticated, with numerous interwoven strands that criss-cross the globe while at the same time exhibiting peculiar local characteristics.

 - To halt its expansion a systems approach is needed, with many hands on many oars.
 Local groups that are influential and familiar about local regulations and traditions are needed.
 Academic researchers knowledgeable about a range of subjects from farm animal science to the socio-economic landscapes of various countries are needed.
 And it would be highly beneficial if front-line persons and academic researchers could join forces.